bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 ![image](https://user-images.githubusercontent.com/24737190/210669149-ef4f7d37-c390-4e95-921c-a943839a6de0.png)

-Low coupling increases flexibility and makes your code easir to change and test.
+Low coupling increases flexibility, makes your code cleaner, easier to understand and simpler to extend and test.

 #### So how do we implement dependency injection?